 - It is blind, hairless, and vulnerable.

-- Mother feeds the baby with her own milk.
+- The mother feeds the baby with her milk.

-- Baby stay in the burrow.
-During the first month, mother leaves the burrow only for short intervals to forage.
+- The baby stays in the burrow.
+During the first month, the mother leaves the burrow only for short intervals to forage.
 When leaving, the mother closes the burrow with soil plugs to protect the baby.

 - When the baby reaches the age of five weeks, the mother starts to leave the burrow for more time.

-- Baby is weaned at the age of 3 to 4 months.
-At this time, the baby emerges from the burrow and has fur on its body and can swim on its own.
+- The baby is weaned at the age of 3 to 4 months.
+At this time, the baby emerges from the burrow and has fur on its body, and can swim on its own.

-- Male youngs reach sexual maturity at the age of at least 1.5 years while females at the age of 2 years.
+- Male young reach sexual maturity at the age of at least 1.5 years while females at the age of 2 years.

 Behavior Of Platypus

-- Platypuses are nocturnal in nature and remain active during the night and dusk while resting in burrows during the day.
-They enter their burrows in the early morning and emerge in late afternoon or in dusk to forage.
+- Platypuses are nocturnal and remain active during the night and dusk while resting in burrows during the day.
+They enter their burrows in the early morning and emerge in the late afternoon or in dusk to forage.

-- Their burrows are simple and small that can only admit their body and usually serve to squeeze excessive moisture from their fur.
-Beside burrows, they also make their home in debris, roots, and rock ledges where they spend their day.
+- Their burrows are simple and small that can only admit their body and usually serve to squeeze excess moisture from their fur.
+Besides burrows, they also make their home in debris, roots, and rock ledges where they spend their day.

-- Platypus are solitary in nature, especially male individuals.
+- Platypus is solitary, especially male individuals.
 If their territories overlap, they try to avoid each other and change the timing of their forage.

 - They make growls if disturbed.
 A variety of sounds have been noted in captive individuals.
-If alarmed during swimming, they will make big splashes probably to warn other platypus.
+If alarmed during swimming, they will make big splashes probably to warn another platypus.

 - They usually make repeated short dives of 30 to 60 seconds.
 However, they can reside underwater for up to 2 minutes.
-The timing and depth of the dive depend on the air in their lungs.
-Between dives, they come to the surface for 10 to 20 seconds to recover air in their lungs.
-Usually, they dive for a depth of less than 5 meters (16 feet), however, they occasionally dive deeper to about 8 meters (26 feet).
+The timing and depth of the dive depending on the air in their lungs.
+Between dives, they come to the surface for 10 to 20 seconds to recover the air in their lungs.
+Usually, they dive for a depth of fewer than 5 meters (16 feet), however, they occasionally dive deeper to about 8 meters (26 feet).

 The following are the major physical or structural and physiological adaptations of the platypus: